Where is the best place to buy property in Lisbon?

 Advantages of living in Parque das Nações

-Living on the outskirts of Lisbon vs the center?
+Living on the Outskirts of Lisbon vs the City Center

 As the price of property in Lisbon becomes increasingly more expensive, many people are looking further away from the center to find better property deals.
 Cheaper areas of Lisbon include neighborhoods such as Beato, Marvila, Campolide, and Benfica.